-For this reason, Tables 6 and 7 report the results with pooled outcome periods separately for applicants working (cross-border commuters) and not working (non-commuters) in Liechtenstein one year prior to the lottery.
-We find that in both subsamples, the residence permit has a similarly positive and highly significant effect on the compliers' probability to reside in Liechtenstein (71 vs. 69 percentage points) and their residence duration (3.31 vs. 3.46 years).
-In contrast, we find heterogeneous effects for the LATEs on the labor market outcomes: The effects for previous cross-border commuters are insignificant, whereas the effects for people not working in Liechtenstein are significant at conventional levels.
-For the latter group of potential new labor market entrants, we find that a residence permit leads to an increase in the employment probability of 34%, in the activity level of almost 30%, and in the employment duration of 1.56 years in the outcome periods.
-We therefore conclude that the policy is more effective in raising labor supply among individuals previously not working in Liechtenstein than among cross-border commuters, while effects on residential choices are similar among both groups.
+From a policy perspective, it appears interesting whether treatment effects are heterogeneous across cross-border commuters and non-commuters, i.e. if residence permits are rather effective for attracting new or keeping existing foreign workers that have already decided to enter Liechtenstein's labor market at an earlier point in time.
+If permits were more effective among one rather than the other group, policy makers might want to consider to adapt the targeting of immigration policies accordingly.
+For this reason, Tables 5 and 6 report the results with pooled outcome periods separately for applicants working (cross-border commuters) and not working (non-commuters) in Liechtenstein one year prior to the lottery.
+In both subsamples, the residence permit has a similarly positive and highly significant effect on the compliers' probability to reside in Liechtenstein (71 vs. 69 percentage points) and their residence duration (3.31 vs. 3.46 years).26 In contrast, we find heterogeneous effects for the LATEs on the labor market outcomes: The effects for previous cross-border commuters are positive but statistically insignificant, whereas the impacts are considerably larger and significant at conventional levels for people not (yet) working in Liechtenstein.
+For the latter group, we find that a residence permit leads to an increase in the employment probability of 34%, in the activity level of almost 30%, and in the employment duration of 1.56 years in the outcome periods.27 We therefore conclude that the policy is more effective in raising labor supply among individuals previously not working in Liechtenstein than among cross-border commuters, while effects on residential choices are similar among both groups.